StefanTobler/LCD-Countdown/README.md

 ## How to use

-To use this script set the epoch time you want to countdown to as the variable 'epoch'.
+To use this script set the epoch time you want to countdown to as the variable `epoch`.
-Also you can change the countdown time with the method 'setEpoch(time)'.
+Also you can change the countdown time with the method `setEpoch(time)`.
 You can generate the epoch time at [Epoch Converter](https://www.epochconverter.com/).

-Next, set the text you want to display as a string at variable 'text'.
-You can also set the text by using 'setText(message)'.
+Next, set the text you want to display as a string at variable `text`.
+You can also set the text by using `setText(message)`.

-**Note**: 'text' must be shorter than 16 characters
+**Note**: `text` must be shorter than 16 characters

 ## PIN OUT FOR LCD
 | LCD | GPIO |